unphurlng/coin-toss/README.md

 Build a Coin Toss betting game!

-## Existing Techniques and Concepts Used
+## Previous Techniques and Concepts Used in this Lab

 1. **ESModules:** `export default` and `import` default
 1. **Tool:** Use 3rd-party testing library